trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 ### Grammar and Style

-* Use Oxford comma
+- Use Oxford comma
-* Use the longer dashes with spaces around it in texts – like this.
+- Use the longer dashes with spaces around it in texts – like this.
 Not this one: -
-* Only use "these quotation marks" in both DE and EN, not „these quotation marks”
+- Only use "these quotation marks" in both DE and EN, not „these quotation marks”
-* Always leave a blank line above and below a bullet point list
+- Always leave a blank line above and below a bullet point list
-* Footnotes come after the "." at the end of a sentence but before the "," if in the middle of a sentence
+- Footnotes come after the "." at the end of a sentence but before the "," if in the middle of a sentence
-* Titles of publications, newspapers etc. are in _cursive_, so if used in a caption: _In an image caption, a name of a newspaper, for example_ Newspaper title, _is the only thing not in cursive_.
+- Titles of publications, newspapers etc. are in _cursive_, so if used in a caption: _In an image caption, a name of a newspaper, for example_ Newspaper title, _is the only thing not in cursive_.
 Also italicize laws, regulations, and names of journals, etc.

 ### Structure and Terminology

-* For every document where you care about what's written in it, there should be a material.document
+- For every document where you care about what's written in it, there should be a material.document
-* Zweiter Weltkrieg, Second World War
+- Zweiter Weltkrieg, Second World War
-* DE: zoologigal garden (zoologischer Garten) without capitalization for zoos in general, but Zoological Garden (Zoologischer Garten) when talking about the Berlin zoo specifically
+- DE: zoologigal garden (zoologischer Garten) without capitalization for zoos in general, but Zoological -arden (Zoologischer Garten) when talking about the Berlin zoo specifically
-* When including a link to a material or theme or story, either you use the exact word, or an [[Alternative Title|material.NSB]].
+- When including a link to a material or theme or story, either you use the exact word, or an [[Alternative Title|material.NSB]].
 The Alternative Title should never be "here" or "in a different article", it should always be very close to the original title.
-* Alternatively, you can use: ..., for more on this topic, see [[Alternative Title|material.NSB]].
+- Alternatively, you can use: ..., for more on this topic, see [[Alternative Title|material.NSB]].
 Auf deutsch: ..., siehe auch [[Alternative Title|material.NSB]].
 Internal backlinks have a special design, so they stand out nicely.
-* Avoid quotation marks that distance you as the author from the words you use, but if you must, use 'single' ones, as the "doubles" are reserved for quotations and for animal-names like "Knut".
+- Avoid quotation marks that distance you as the author from the words you use, but if you must, use 'single' ones, as the "doubles" are reserved for quotations and for animal-names like "Knut".
 Another option is adding the term so-called (sogenannte) in front of a word.
 However, be aware that neither single quotation marks nor the term so-called undoes the colonial order transported by a word like exotic, for example.

 ## Footnotes: Modified "Chicago Manual, 17th edition (note)"